ghunkins/huggingface_hub/docs/source/en/concepts/git_vs_http.md

 # Git vs HTTP paradigm

-The `huggingface_hub` library is a library for interacting with the Hugging Face Hub, which is a collections of git-based repositories (models, datasets or Spaces).
-There are two main ways to access the Hub using `huggingface_hub`.
+The `old_huggingface_hub` library is a library for interacting with the Hugging Face Hub, which is a collections of git-based repositories (models, datasets or Spaces).
+There are two main ways to access the Hub using `old_huggingface_hub`.

 The first approach, the so-called "git-based" approach, is led by the [`Repository`] class.
 This method uses a wrapper around the `git` command with additional functions specifically